ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### (i) Update

-Upon receiving request to update a Blacklisted Word with the input parameters (code, name, descr, lang_code and is_active), the system updates the Blacklisted Word in the Blacklisted Word Database for the code received
+Upon receiving request to update a Blacklisted Word with the input parameters (code, name, descr, lang_code and is_active), the system updates the Blacklisted Word in the Blacklisted Word Database for the code received and performs the following steps:
 1. Validates if all required input parameters have been received as listed below for each specific request
    * word- character (128) - Mandatory
    * descr - character (256) - Optional